-We are interested in the genetic and mechanistic bases of natural variation in quantitative disease resistance and the defense response in maize.
+We are interested in the genetic and mechanistic bases of disease resistance in maize, including natural variation in quantitative disease resistance and the control of the defense response.

 Quantitative disease resistance, also known as partial disease resistance, confers a level of resistance that is less than complete but is usually effective in protecting yield.
-We're interested in identifying the asociated loci (the quantitative trait loci), the underlying genes and figuring out how they work.
+We're interested in identifying the associated loci (the quantitative trait loci), the underlying genes and figuring out how they work.

 The plant defense response includes the interlinked responses, pattern-triggered immunity (PTI) which is a more general response, and effector-triggered immunity (ETI), which is triggered by the recognition of specific pathogen-derived molecules.